-Davenport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Davenport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Davenport are a mix of both white- and blue-collar jobs.
 Overall, Davenport is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Davenport who work in office and administrative support (11.34%), sales jobs (10.62%), and management occupations (8.82%).

-The overall education level of Davenport is somewhat higher than in the average US city of 21.84%: 25.56% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Davenport who are college-educated is somewhat higher than the average US community of 21.84%: 25.56% of adults in Davenport have at least a bachelor's degree.